Should Walgreens Leave Rite Aid At The Merger Altar? (Encore Piece)

 Did not realize FRED is obligated to buy ALL RAD divestitures!
 Assuming same pro-rata price, and 10% less EBITDA per store than average, think about what that means for FRED now.
 FRED was trading at around 9X forward EBITDA before the RAD deal ($450M EV vs $50M EBITDA).
 RAD EBITDA is probably looking like $1.1B, 1200 stores / 4550 = 26% but we'll assume just 23% of total EBITDA $250M of EBITDA.
 Purchase price was $950M for 865 stores - proportionally that means $1.3B.
 FRED net debt is about $70M currently.
 So FRED EV at 9X would go to $2.7B.
 If financed with 50% debt, net debt goes to $700M, equity at $12 per share is 55M shares FRED, takes share count up from 37M to 92M shares.
 So equity value per share goes to $21.70 (55% upside).
 Net debt to EBITDA would be 2.3X (assume no synergies, which builds some margin of safety around deteriorating fundamentals).

-My follow question to him was then are you are a buyer of Freds Inc.' s stock (NASDAQ:FRED), here in the mid $15s.
-He said no because even if the WBA/RAD deal is ultimately approved (an open question) that FRED has to issue so many new shares that from a technically perspective, it would be better to buy the stock post secondary given that the market has to absorb a large increase in FRED shares, even if the divestiture terms are super accretive to FRED as part of the FTC's deal blessing requirements.
+My follow-on question to him was then are you are a buyer of Fred's Inc.'s (NASDAQ:FRED) stock, here in the mid $15s.
+He said no because even if the WBA/RAD deal is ultimately approved (an open question) that FRED has to issue so many new shares that from a technically perspective, it would be better to buy the stock post secondary given that the market has to absorb a large increase in FRED shares, even if the divestiture terms are super accretive to FRED as part of the FTC's deal-blessing requirements.

 He goes on to discuss the deal term and he said David Connor, CFA from Seaport Securities put together excellent deal term notes back on January 31, 2017.